aashnajoshi/VidStream/README.md

 # VidStream
-VidStream is a video streaming platform built using Python's Django framework.
-It allows users to sign in, upload videos, and watch content shared by other users.
-The platform provides basic functionality like sign-in, sign-up, and video management, making it easy for users to interact with the content.
+VidStream is a video streaming platform built with Django and PostgreSQL.
+It enables users to sign in, upload videos, and watch content shared by others.
+The platform supports essential features like user authentication and video management to provide a smooth content-sharing experience.

 ## Features
 - User authentication (Sign In, Sign Up, Sign Out).